Real Topological Hochschild Homology of Perfectoid Rings: THR of perfectoid rings

 Hence we expect that Theorem \ref{perfectoid THR} is satisfied by a more general class of perfectoid rings $R$ with certain (or all) nontrivial involutions.
 Note however that this spectrum is not necessarily very even, as $\rH \ul{A}$ is not very even for rings $A$ with a non-trivial involution.
-We can argue similarly in the setting of Proposition \ref{thra2} to obtain an equivalence of normed $\Z/2$-spectra
+We can argue similarly in the setting of Proposition \ref{thra2} to obtain an equivalence of associative $\Z/2$-equivariant ring spectra

 with $B:=R[\N^{\oplus \Z/2}[\tfrac{1}{p}]]$ if $R$ is a perfect $\F_p$-algebra.
 Observe that Theorem \ref{cofibersequence} extends to $R[\Z[\tfrac{1}{p}]^\sigma]$ and $R[\N^{\oplus \Z/2}[\tfrac{1}{p}]]$. \end{rmk}